skezle/skezle.github.io/index.md

 Statistics at ETH Zurich.

 ## News
-* I will be reviewing for AISTATS 2022
+* I will be reviewing for AISTATS 2022 and AABI 2022
 * I will be giving a talk about my research at the AI group research seminar at Dept. of Computer Scicene at the University of Bath on 30/06/21.
 * I'll be presenting my work [Hierarchical Indian Buffet Neural Networks for Bayesian Continual Learning](https://arxiv.org/abs/1912.02290) as a spotlight presentation at UAI 2021.
 * I will be interning Huawei Cambridge and applying ideas in Continual Learning to Self-Supervised Automatic Speech Recognition.